ddamato/deltazeus/src/pages/about.md

 layout: '@layouts/Page.astro'
 ---

-## About deltazeus

-Unlike other weather app projects, deltazeus is different because it changes the way you are meant to review the weather.
+## What is deltazeus?

+Most of us check to prepare for the day.
+If the weather never changed, we'd probably never check.
+But it changes nearly everyday!
+How do you keep up?
+That's where **deltazeus** comes in handy.

 Traditional weather apps require you to actively go to your weather app, look at the current data, and try to make a determination about what each data point means.
-Instead, deltazeus will send a notification to your preferred syndication (ie., email, RSS, push) _only_ when the change in weather is significant.
+Instead, **deltazeus** will provide a link to an RSS feed for weather updates in your area.
+The feed will only update if the changes are significant.

+## What is RSS?

+The acronym Really Simple Syndication describes a file format used for providing users with frequently updated content.
+Content distributors syndicate an RSS feed, thereby allowing users to subscribe a channel for content.
+For example, most blogs are powered by RSS behind the scenes.
+You could subscribe to updates via their RSS feed rather than visiting the site and checking for updates.

+There are different services that help subscribe to RSS feeds.
+Personally, I like to use [feedly](https://feedly.com) for news but for **deltazeus**, I'll recommend hooking up your RSS feed to a service like [Zapier](https://zapier.com/) as it will allow for email or push notifications for each new feed item.

 ## History